PascalW24/Flashcard-quiz-system/README.md

 **Use cases:**

-- Provide or use vacabulary list with word pairs (flashcard_words.csv)
+- Provide or use a vacabulary list with word pairs (flashcard_words.csv)
 - Practise vocabulary (flashcard_app_with_csv_db.py)
 - Skip unknown words
 - Track progress (user_progress.txt)